ybxiang05/harness-docs/README.md

 # Getting started with Harness V2

-Harness is an app that works with any device that has a screen, including smartphones, tablets, and laptops, and desktop computers.
-We provide a platform for construction companies to better manage their health and safety program.
+Harness is an app that helps construction companies to better manage their health and safety program.
+Harness works with any device that has a screen, which includes smartphones, tablets, and laptops, and desktop computers.

 Getting up and running with Harness V2 is quick and easy.
 This document will walk you through the following: